-The WCC @ MIT (the Writing and Communication Center) offers free professional advice to MIT undergraduate students, graduate students, and post-docs.
+The WCC @ MIT (the Writing and Communication Center) offers free professional advice to MIT undergraduate students, graduate students, post-docs, faculty, lecturers and staff members.
 The WCC is staffed completely by communication experts.
 All are MIT lecturers.
 All are published writers, all are experienced college classroom teachers, and all have worked extensively at MIT for many years.
 In other words, WCC lecturers know the expectations and genres of all the fields taught here.

 The WCC lecturers will strategize with you to